Clyde Gates

-Edmond Darell "Clyde" Gates (born June 13, 1986) is an American former professional football wide receiver.
-Gates was selected by the Miami Dolphins as the 111th overall pick in the 2011 NFL draft.
+Edmond Darell "Clyde" Gates (born June 13, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+Gates played college football for the Abilene Christian Wildcats and was selected by the Miami Dolphins as the 111th overall pick in the 2011 NFL draft.
 He is the cousin of running backs Bernard Scott and Daryl Richardson.

 Early life

 Gates had a rough childhood, growing up in a troubled neighborhood with his father serving 18 years in prison for murder.
 He intended on playing in the NBA after earning a scholarship to play basketball at Tyler Junior College in Texas.
 He was asked not to return for a second season.
 He was recruited by Abilene Christian to play football in 2007.

 College career

 As a freshman in 2007, Clyde played in 11 games finishing with 12 catches for 285 yards and 1 touchdown.
 He also carried the ball 14 times for 189 yards and 4 more scores.
 He had 876 all-purpose yards in 2007.
 Gates finished his sophomore year playing 10 games, missing two games due to a leg injury early in the season, resulting in 31 catches for 716 yards and 8 touchdowns.
 His Junior year earned him the "top receiver for the Wildcats" with 702 yards with 5 touchdown, averaging 14.3 yards per catch.